What are Showerheads?

 d) Handheld

-Handheld shower heads have overtaken fixed shower heads as the most popular option, which they had previously held.
-These shower heads often have the appearance and feel of fixed shower heads and can even be mounted on the wall to pour water into the shower at an angle.
+Handheld shower heads have overtaken fixed shower heads as the most popular option, which they previously held.
+These shower heads often have the appearance and feel of fixed heads and can even be mounted on the wall to pour water into the shower at an angle.

 e) Dual